Fippu/PHARE/README.md

 ### 2. Prepare the execution script
-Adapt the haplotypes.slurm file to your needs.
+Adapt the haplotypes.sh in the examples directory file to your needs.
 The following needs to be adapted:

 - variables
     * gene: the name of the gene or contig which is analyzed. ***needs to be the same as the "target" in the primer file***